Domino Executive Creative Director Kate Berry’s DIY Backsplash Is Totally Rental-Friendly

 When you rent an apartment—especially in a city with real estate as notorious as New York City’s—you end up making sacrifices here and there.
 Maybe your space has tons of natural light, but there’s one less closet than you’d like.
 Or maybe the bathroom layout is a bit odd, but the living room is massive.
-For Domino’s executive creative director, Kate Berry, compromise came in the form of a green-tiled kitchen backsplash that she didn’t totally love—but have you seen her garden?
+For Domino’s executive creative director and resident plant parent, Kate Berry, compromise came in the form of a green-tiled kitchen backsplash that she didn’t totally love.

 Leave it to Berry to find a surprisingly simple and stylish solution that completely changed the feeling of her kitchen—without requiring her to shell out a ton of money for renovations.
 “The pattern draws your eye away from the cabinets, which would cost too much to replace,” she says.
 “And it’s a graphic way to bring my love for floral and fauna indoors.”
 Best of all, it just takes a few simple steps.